jimmyislive/blog/content/posts/content-credentials.md

 - Human-Created

-    No AI involved
+    *No AI involved*

 - AI-Assisted

-    Human wrote it, AI helped with editing/suggestions/research Human made final decisions
+    *Human wrote it, AI helped with editing/suggestions/research.
+Human made final decisions*

 - AI-Generated, Reviewed

-    AI wrote the draft, human edited and approved Human verified accuracy
+    *AI wrote the draft, human edited and approved.
+Human verified accuracy*

 - AI-Generated

-    Mostly or entirely AI with minimal human input
+    *Mostly or entirely AI with minimal human input*

 This is a low touch approach to indicate authorship which banks on personal integrity and transparency.

-I would anticipate that most code generated would fall in the `AI-*` buckets, else it is a missed opportunity.
+I would anticipate that most code snippets would fall in the `AI-*` buckets, else it is a missed opportunity.
 Similarly, textual content would also primarily be `AI-Assisted`.
 The only `Human-Created` ones would be opinion pieces.
 Summaries would be an example of useful `AI-Generated` content.

 We just need to have a pragmatic approach to AI !